 January 20 to Friday, January 31.
 Arts Council of Wayne County, 102 N John Street, Goldsboro.
 (919)736-3300.

 February 1 to February 18.
 University of Mount Olive Library, 634 Henderson Street, Mount Olive.

 February 19 to March 4.
 Wayne County History Museum, 116 N William Street, Goldsboro.

 For more information call the Arts Council of Wayne County (919)736-3300 or go to www.ArtsInWayne.org.

 The University of Mount Olive is a private institution rooted in the liberal arts tradition with defining Christian values.
-The University, sponsored by the Convention of Original Free Will Baptists, has locations in Mount Olive, New Bern, Wilmington, Goldsboro, Research Triangle Park, Washington and Jacksonville.
+The University, sponsored by the Convention of Original Free Will Baptists, has locations in Mount Olive, New Bern, Wilmington, Seymour Johnson Air Force Base, Research Triangle Park, Washington, Jacksonville, and in Smithfield at Johnston Community College.
 For more information, visit www.umo.edu